vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 Log processing and forwarding in Tanzu Kubernetes Grid is provided via [Fluent Bit](https://fluentbit.io/).
 Fluent bit binaries are available as part of extensions and can be installed on management cluster or in workload cluster.
 Fluent Bit is a light-weight log processor and forwarder that allows you to collect data and logs from different sources, unify them, and send them to multiple destinations.
 VMware Tanzu Kubernetes Grid includes signed binaries for Fluent Bit that you can deploy on management clusters and on Tanzu Kubernetes clusters to provide a log-forwarding service.

-Fluent Bit makes use of the Input Plug-ins, the filters, and the Output Plug-ins.
+Fluent Bit uses the Input Plug-ins, the filters, and the Output Plug-ins.
 The Input Plug-ins define the source from where it can collect data, and the
 Output plug-ins define the destination where it should send the information.
 The Kubernetes filter will enrich the logs with Kubernetes metadata, specifically labels and annotations.
 Once you configure Input and Output plug-ins on the Tanzu Kubernetes Grid cluster.
 Fluent Bit is installed as a user-managed package.

 Fluent Bit integrates with logging platforms such as VMware Aria Operations for Logs, Elasticsearch, Kafka, Splunk, or an HTTP endpoint.
 For more details about configuring Fluent Bit to your logging provider, see [Implement Log Forwarding with Fluent Bit](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-fluentbit.html).